 EFT requires you to have a U.S. bank account; ORAU cannot transfer funds to foreign institutions.

 If you are eligible and choose to enroll in the ORAU health insurance plan, you can expect to have the monthly premium deducted from your stipend payment each month.
-This pays for health insurance for the following month (e.g., the premium for January coverage will be deducted in December).
-If you begin your appointment between the 1st and 15th of a month, you can expect to have two insurance premiums deducted from your first stipend payment (one to cover the current month and one to cover the following month).
+This pays for health insurance for the current month's premium.

 Because the educational benefits of the appointment are the primary focus of the program, you may not provide services for compensation to a third party that conflict with your appointment.
 Awards, prizes, scholarships, Veterans Administration benefits, and other payments may be accepted provided they do not represent dual payment for the same activity.